kaltun-dev/CI-Quiz-App/README.md

 problem 2

-answers buttons and overflowing the center div container.
+answerbuttons and overflowing the center div container.

+solution
+styled new buttons, made body wider vh, increased container width and height and styled bottons with with flex column direction